TejasRAR/MNIST/README.md

 USING THE CLASSIC DATASET OF MNIST FOR HANDWRITTEN NUMBERS, I HAVE BUILT A DEEP NEURAL NETWORK WITH RELU (HIDDEN LAYERS) AND SOFTMAX (OUTPUT LAYER) AS ACTIVATION FUNCTIONS:

-1. 97.04 % of Test Accuracy and 97.94 % of Train Accuracy has been obtained on the model, which is in the range of healthy to mildly overfitting due to the 0.9% gap in Train and Test accuracy.
+1. 97.04 % of Test Accuracy and 97.94 % of Train Accuracy has been obtained on the model, which is in the range of healthy to mildly overfit due to the 0.9% gap in Train and Test accuracy.

 2. This is a model built from scratch using Numpy and Tensorflow has been used only for the purpose of 'One-Hot Encoding'.